serebrov/.emacs/README.md

     it also stays on the current word this should be a piece of custom setup, need to find and replicate it in emacs config
 - setup spellchecking
-- SQL mode, something similar to vim's db-ext
-  - have some configuration for available databases
-  - select the database to use
-  - run SQL statements from the buffer
-  - get output in another buffer
 - learn more about projectile and session save/restore
   - currently I have `(desktop-save-mode 1)`, see also related notes in [.emacs](.emacs)
 - learn more about org mode